piermafrost/GEOCLIM5_sulf/README.md

 ##### Output additional variables
-There are a certain number of predefined output variables that the user can choose to output or not simply by editing the main configuration file 'config/IO_CONDITIONS'.
+There are a certain number of predefined output variables that the user can choose to output or not simply by editing the main configuration file 'config/IO_CONDITIONS' ("writevar(\*)" option, see previous section "Run GEOCLIM", "Output").
 However, to output a variable that is not in that predefined list, here are the steps to follow.

-###### COMBINE variable
+Firstly, you need to know the name of the variable *in the Fortran source code*, or the way to compute it.

+Secondly, depending on the type of the variable, it should be outputted in a different file:
-ie, oceanic variable, that have a value for each COMBINE box (like salinity), or a single value (for instance, atmospheric variable, or continental flux).
+* COMBINE variables. i.e., oceanic variables, that have a value for each COMBINE box (like salinity), or a single value (for instance, atmospheric variable, or continental flux).

-First, you need to know the name of the variable *in the Fortran source code*, or the way to compute it.

-* Increment by 1 the parameter 'nGEOoutvar' in 'source/combine_foam.inc'.
-* Increment by 1 the parameter 'nvar' in 'source/geoclim_create_output.f90'.
-It must have the same value than 'nGEOoutvar' (this subroutine does not use combine_foam.inc).
-* Add a value in the vector parameter 'indice_boxdef' in both 'source/geoclim_create_output.f90' and 'source/geoclim_write_output.f90'
-(that vector must be the same in both files).
-The value must be 0 is the output variable is a scalar (single value), or 1 if it has a value for each COMBINE box.
+* Geographic variables. i.e., 2D geographic fields (for instance, runoff), or 3D if lithology-dependent (like weathering fluxes)
+* DynSoil variables.
+Similar to geographic variables, but outputted only if DynSoil module is activated, and can be defined on lithology and/or DynSoil vertical dimension.

+The next steps are:

+* In 'source/'output_size.inc, increment by 1 the parameter defining the number of variable *of the corresponding outputfile* ('nCOMBoutvar' for COMBINE, 'nGEOGoutvar' for geographic, 'nDYNSoutvar' for DynSoil).
-* In the main configuration file (config/IO_CONDITIONS), in the section "OUTPUT CONDITIONS", "GEOCLIM", add a line (eg, copy and paste the last line) stating the name of the variable *in the netCDF output file*, its units, fill-value and description.
+* In the main configuration file (config/IO_CONDITIONS), in the section "OUTPUT CONDITIONS" and corresponding block ("COMBINE OUTPUTS", "GEOGRAPHIC OUTPUTS", OUTPUTS", or "DYNSOIL OUTPUTS"), add a line in the namelist (respectively, "&CMB_OUTPUT_VAR", "&GEO_OUTPUT_VAR", or "&DYN_OUTPUT_VAR") – e.g., copy and paste the last line – stating the name of the variable *in the netCDF output file* ("vname(\*)"), its units ("units(\*)"), under which dimension it is defined ("defdim(\*,:)", must be consistent with the source code!), its fill-value, and "long_name" description. "\*" is the output variable number, i.e., the number incremented in the previous step.
-* In 'source/geoclim_write_output.f90', at the end of the section "write variables", (just before the section "output file closing"), add a block of 3 lines (eg, copy and paste the last 3 lines) that looks like:
+* In the corresponding source file "source/...\_write\_output.f90" ("..." being, respectively, "geoclim", "geographic", or "dynsoil"), at the end of the section "write output variables", add a block of lines (e.g., copy and paste the following block) that looks like:
+> i = 106
+>   if (COMB_outvar_info(i)%writevar) &
+>     call put_var(fid, varname=COMB_outvar_info(i)%vname, var_real0D=real(fO2_odc_tot), &
+>                  stt=(/nt/), cnt=(/1/))
 > !

+Or, for multi-dimensional variables (like geographic or DynSoil variable):
-> i = 107
+> i = 12
-> if (fnum(i)>0)    call put_var_real1D(  fileid(i), varid(i), (/real(...)/),   (/nt(i)/), (/1/) )

-With the *code* variable instead of '...'.
-If that variable is defined on each box, the line should be a little different:
-> if (fnum(i)>0)    call put_var_real1D(  fileid(i), varid(i), real(...(:)), (/1,nt(i)/), (/nbasin,1/)  )

-The output variable can be computed directly in that outputting line.

-###### Geographic variable
-ie, 2D geographic field (for instance, runoff).
-This is more complex because the variable can also be defined on the lithology dimension (it is then a 3D field).

-* Increment by 1 the parameter 'nGEOGoutvar' in 'source/combine_foam.inc'.
-* Increment by 1 the parameter 'nvar' in 'source/geographic_create_output.f90' and 'source/geographic_write_output.f90'.
-* If the output variable is defined on the lithology dimension (currently, only the variables # 11 and 12 are lithology-defined):
-    * add the variable number to the loop lines 209-225 of 'source/geographic_create_output.f90'.
-    * add the variable number to the loop lines 307-125 of 'source/geographic_create_output.f90'.
-    * make the loop lines 317-325 of 'source/geographic_create_output.f90' go from 13 to *nvar-1* instead of from 13 to nvar, as the last output variable (ie, the one just added) is defined lithology-defined.
-* If the output variable is not defined on the lithology dimension, nothing more should be changed in 'source/geographic_create_output.f90'.
-* In the main configuration file (config/IO_CONDITIONS), in the section "OUTPUT CONDITIONS", "GEOGRAPHIC", add a line (eg, copy and paste the last line) stating the name of the variable *in the netCDF output file*, its units, fill-value and description.
-* In 'source/geographic_write_output.f90', at the end of the section "write variables", (just before the section "output file closing"), add a block of 4 lines (eg, copy and paste the last 4 lines) that looks like:
+>   if (GEOG_outvar_info(i)%writevar) &
+>     call put_var(fid, varname=GEOG_outvar_info(i)%vname, &
+> var_real3D=real(reshape(wth_litho_wgh, shape=(/nlon,nlat,nlitho/), order=(/3,1,2/))), stt=(/1,1,1,nt/), cnt=(/nlon,nlat,nlitho,1/)
+> !

-> i = 15
+> i = 9 !
+Z
-> if (filenum(i)>0) then
+> if (DYNS_outvar_info(i)%writevar) &
->   call put_var_real2D( fileid(i) , varid(i) , real(reshape(..., shape=(/nx,ny/))) , (/1,1,nt(i)/) , (/nx,ny,1/) )
+>   call put_var(fid, varname=DYNS_outvar_info(i)%vname, var_real4D=real(reshape(z, shape=(/nlon,nlat,nlitho,nDSlev,1/), &
+>                                            order=(/4,3,1,2/))), stt=(/1,1,1,1,nt/), cnt=(/nlon,nlat,nlitho,nDSlev,1/))
-> end if
+> !

-With the *code* variable instead of '...'.
-If that variable is lithology-defined on each box, the line should be:
->   call put_var_real3D( fileid(i) , varid(i) , real(reshape(..., shape=(/nx,ny,nlit/), order=(/3,1,2/))) , (/1,1,1,nt(i)/) , (/nx,ny,nlit,1/) )

-* If that output variable cannot be computed from the variable present in 'source/geographic_write_output.f90', declare the code variable you need as input arguments of the subroutine 'geographic_write_output', and add them in 'source/printf.f', where the subroutine is called.

-###### DynSoil variable
-Similar to geographic variable, but output only if DynSoil module is activated, and can be defined on lithology and/or vertical dimension.

-* Increment by 1 the parameter 'nDSvar' in 'source/combine_foam.inc'.
-* Increment by 1 the parameter 'nvar' in 'source/dynsoil_create_output.f90' and 'source/dynsoil_write_output.f90'.
-* Look on 'source/dynsoil_create_output.f90' for all the specific cases for variable defined (or not) on lithology and vertical dimensions.
-* In the main configuration file (config/IO_CONDITIONS), in the section "OUTPUT CONDITIONS", "DYNSOIL", add a line (eg, copy and paste the last line) stating the name of the variable *in the netCDF output file*, its units, fill-value and description.
-* In 'source/dynsoil_write_output.f90', at the end of the section "write variables", (just before the section "output file closing"), add a block of 4 lines (eg, copy and paste the last 4 lines) similarly to 'geographic_write_output.f90', paying special attention on which dimension the variable is defined on.
-* Similarly to geographic variables, if needed, declare new input argument and add them in 'source/printf.f', where the subroutine is called.
+"i = " is the output variable number, the one defined in the output namelist in IO_CONDITIONS. "\*\_outvar\_info" is the namelist variable defined in IO_CONDITIONS.

+Geographic variables have the particularity that they need a "reshape", as the two horizontal dimensions are unfolded in 1 dimension, the lithology dimension is before the horizontal dimensions (and needs to be put at the end in the netCDF outputs), and for DynSoil vertical variables, the vertical dimension ("z") is the first (before lithology and horizontal dimensions), and must be the last in the netCDF outputs.
+This is the meaning of "order=..."

 ### Advanced customization
 ##### Change oceanic basin definition